bcgov/entity/.github/ISSUE_TEMPLATE/pre_release_checklist.md

   - list here
 - [ ] database updates which should be run automatically as part of GH CD via the legal-api pre-hook
   - list here
+-
+- [ ] Notify the team via the #registries-ops channel

 ### Smoke Test Script
 - [ ] load Filings UI